 If you made an indirect rollover (you took a check for your distribution and deposited it within the 60-day limit), the indirect rollover is required to be reported in two parts.
 The distribution is reported on Form 1099-R and the rollover (deposit) is reported on Form 5498.
 Consult your tax professional about how to report the information provided on Form 1099-R and/or how to report the rollover.

 If you made a direct electronic transfer from one custodian to another (also known as a trustee-to-trustee transfer), and never took control of funds or securities from your IRA, the activity is not reported to you on any tax forms.
 In contrast to an indirect rollover, the IRS does not consider a direct electronic transfer to be a distribution, and therefore it is generally not reportable to you or the IRS on Form 1099-R or Form 5498.
-You generally are not required to report a trustee-to-trustee transfer on your income tax return.
+Generally, you are not required to report a trustee-to-trustee transfer on your income tax return.

 As your IRA custodian, Edward Jones does not determine whether a distribution satisfies the requirements for treatment as a QCD.
 We are required to issue Form 1099-R for the distribution.
 Consult a tax professional to determine if your distribution is a QCD, how to report the QCD and/or how to report the information provided on Form 1099-R.